shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 import sgtk
 ```

-If your using distributed configs and your wanting to import `sgtk` in an environment where Toolkit hasn't already been bootstrapped,
+If you're using distributed configs and your wanting to import `sgtk` in an environment where Toolkit hasn't already been bootstrapped,
 you will need to take a different approach, please see the bootstrapping guide for more details.

 Now that you've imported the sgtk API you're ready to start using it.